mithatercan/ecommerce-app/README.md

 First go clone this repository to run the server for endpoint [Graphql Endpoint](https://github.com/mithatercann/GraphQL-endpoint).*

+### Installation
-Then clone this repo and go to the project folder and install required dependencies:
+Clone this repo and go to the project folder and install required dependencies:

 ```
 npm install